SamhammerAG/sag_py_web_common/README.md

 app.add_exception_handler(StarletteHTTPException, log_exception)
 ```

-Json Exception handler uses logger "http_error_logger", what could be use for reporting concepts
+Json Exception handler uses logger "http_error_logger", which could be used for reporting concepts.

 ## How to start developing